progress/JSDO/README.md

 You can <a href="https://github.com/CloudDataObject/JSDO/zipball/master">download a copy</a> to a zip file.
 <!-- [![Build Status](https://travis-ci.org/telerik/kendo-ui-core.svg?branch=master)](https://travis-ci.org/telerik/kendo-ui-core) -->

+###Documentation
+Progress® Data Objects, which include the JSDO on the client, represent the Progress-released implementation of Cloud Data Objects.
+For more information on the latest release, see the <a href="https://documentation.progress.com/output/pdo">Progress Data Objects Guide and Reference.</a>

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0